HibaKullab/DWH/README.md

     - Create a new schema named public and populate it with data.
     - Create a new schema named dw_schema and populate it with data.
 4. Run exploration.ipynb file to see project insights.

-## Installation steps:
-To import the Backup (Restore) in pgAdmin:
-1. Install backup file (digital_store_DWH.backup).
-2. Open pgAdmin and log in.
-3. Create a new database with the same name or a different one (if it doesn’t already exist).
-4. Right-click on the new database, then select Restore.
-5. In Filename, choose the backup file.
-6. In Format, select Custom or tar.
-7. Click Restore and wait for the process to complete.